Simplicity vs Performance: How to transition between the background color and an image

 That would be step 1.

-You could add transition and try swapping background with background-image and background-color.
+.
 Try using opacity and everything else.
 That would not work.
 (You are welcome to try)

 After a lot of attempts, you will either be frustrated and let it go or this absurd task or you would try to find a solution to understand why that bloody simple property is not giving you the expected results.

-After googling and reading, you discovered that the property background-image is not animatable.
-Shockingly, background it is though and you try clever different techniques to no avail as well.
+it is though and you try clever different techniques to no avail as well.
 Life is hard you think.

 Those were the steps that I have done anyway.
 I have spent a few hours trying different approaches only to realize that 0 of them had any impact.
 Reading and trying answers from different sources on stack overflow did not make it either.

-I have learned that in relation to transition:
+I have learned that in relation to transition

-2. background-color to background-color works just fine as the specs say.
+works just fine as the specs say.background

-4. Not even trying to set multiple backgrounds ( like background: transparent, url(image.png)) by making one of them transparent| rgba(X,Y,Z,0) would work because color needs to be the last one as shown in the MDN docs.
+needs to be the last one as shown in the MDN docs.

 codepen:

-Therefore, you learned that you cannot easily use the property transitionwith background-image.
+.
 Stupid as it is, you would have to navigate to the realm of hacks and tricks and that realm is far from simple.

 Hacks and tricks: